marconotaro/obogaf-parser/docs/tutorial.rst

 ----

-First we must download the annotation file in the ``example/data`` folder (note that the link show below refers to the most updated release):
+First we must download the annotation file in the ``data`` folder (note that the link show below refers to the most updated release):

 .. code-block:: bash

-   $ cd example/data && wget ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/CHICKEN/goa_chicken.gaf.gz -O goa_chicken.gaf.gz
+   $ cd data && wget ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/CHICKEN/goa_chicken.gaf.gz -O goa_chicken.gaf.gz

 By having a look to the ``goa_chicken.gaf.gz`` file we see that it is structured as follow (for the sake of space we display just the first ``20`` lines):